Who are the Compost Heroes?

 Find the answers to these questions and more with books, videos and a special event, all from Berkeley Public Library.

-Join Berkeley Public Library for an interactive zoom meeting about compost heroes.
+On Saturday, March 20, 2:30-3:15 pm, Berkeley Public Library hosted a free interactive zoom meeting about compost heroes.

 You might be surprised by the things that are happening right beneath your feet!